HomeContactBlogAbout usLinks

 MOD copyright

-On Friday 26th March, a group of like minded enthusiasts and photographers trekked the well-worn path through the approach lights, up to the perimeter fence to capture for posterity, what turned out to be No. 4 squadron's last diamond nine flypast.
+On Friday 26th March, a group of like-minded enthusiasts and photographers trekked the well-worn path through the approach lights, up to the perimeter fence to capture (for posterity) what turned out to be No. 4 Squadron's last diamond nine flypast.

 Having braved strong winds and cold weather we were not disappointed.
-First to taxi for take-off was a 100 squadron Hawk (camera ship), followed by the nine Harriers, which took off and formed up before carrying out two diamond nine formations and landing back at Cottesmore.
+First to taxi for takeoff was a 100 Squadron Hawk (camera ship), followed by the nine Harriers, which took off and formed up before carrying out two diamond nine formations and landing back at Cottesmore.

 Images courtesy of Steven Comber